getbitpocket/bitcoin-p2p-messages/README.md

  - Build: From Buffer/Hex To Json/Object
  - Serialize: From Json/Object To Buffer/Hex
  - fromObject datatypes:
-    - Hash: either as string or buffer
+    - Hash: string or buffer
-    - BigNumber: either as Buffer or BN
+    - BigNumber: BN or number
     - timestamp: date object

 # Implementation status